Making plans: A guide to parenting arrangements after separation or divorce

 Section 4: What is the best parenting arrangement for my child?

 When you decide to separate or divorce, you will need to make parenting arrangements for your children.
 This is easiest when you and the other parent have a co-parenting relationship where you focus on your children.
-For more information on co-parenting relationships, see Section 3: Parenting After Separation—Focusing on Your Children.
+For more information on co-parenting relationships, see Section 3: Parenting after separation—focusing on your children.

 When making parenting arrangements, there are three main types of decisions that you'll need to make:

-- Where will the children live and how much time will they spend with each of you?
+- where the children will live and how much time they will spend with each of you

 Best interests of the child